babelouest/glewlwyd/docs/INSTALL.md

 - Backend: LDAP or Database, where your client data will be stored
 - Client Id: Mandatory, the client Id that will be required by Glewlwyd to identify your client, example `angharad`, `hutch_123xyz`
 - Name: Mandatory, must be unique, name of the client, for Glewlwyd use only
-- Description: Mandatory, description of the client, for Glewlwyd use only
+- Description: Optional, description of the client, for Glewlwyd use only
 - Confidential: Check this if your want your client to be confidential, see [rfc6749 Client Types](https://tools.ietf.org/html/rfc6749#section-2.1)
 - Password/Confirm password: Mandatory if the client is confidential
 - Authorization types: Mandatory to be able to connect to Glewlwyd with this client, usual values are `code` and `token`